 These guidelines apply to all resident levels.

-At Mount Sinai, Physician Assistants and Nurse Practitioners assist first- and second-year residents with routine care, which maximizes operating and learning opportunities for residents.
+At Mount Sinai, Physician Assistants and Nurse Practitioners assist first and second year residents with routine care, ensuring maximum learning and operating opportunities for residents.

 The Surgical Boot Camp is a three-day surgical skills session for incoming surgical interns covering basic surgical skills and radiology, floor management principles, and professionalism.
 This camp was designed, implemented, and executed by surgical residents.
 The primary purpose of the boot camp is to raise the confidence levels of interns in performing technical skills, managing emergent situations, administering pain management as well as teaching professionalism and improving medical knowledge.
 This program prepares interns for their daily duties and gives them a solid foot hold from early on, allowing them to move forward in their training rapidly, despite duty hour restrictions.
 This camp will be expanded in the upcoming years to include a cadaveric and anatomic component as well as simulation emergency care management.

 All surgical residents are allotted protected-time from clinical duties to attend formal mandatory simulation-based surgical skills courses which take place on a monthly basis on Thursday mornings.
 The skills curriculum is based on the ACS/APDS (Association of Program Directors in Surgery) Surgery Skills Curriculum for Residents.
 The skills sessions cover a range of topics including basic surgical and laparoscopic skills to more advanced practices including vascular techniques and colorectal surgery.